Anger mounts in southeast Texas as crippling power outages and heat turn deadly - KESQ

 The heat index – a measurement of how the body feels under both heat and humidity – could reach 106 degrees in some areas, a life-threatening scenario for people without adequate cooling.

+The dangerous heat hasn’t been limited to Texas.
+At least 28 heat-related deaths in the West have been reported since July 1, as a record-breaking heat wave beats down on states including California, Oregon and Arizona.

-A family in Needville, Texas, about 40 miles southwest of Houston, gave in and bought a window A/C unit on Wednesday after three days of sweltering heat.
+In Texas, a family in Needville, about 40 miles southwest of Houston, gave in and bought a window air conditioning unit on Wednesday after three days of sweltering heat.
 Jennifer Purswell said she has plugged the unit into a generator and is using plastic sheets draped over doorways to trap cool air in the living room.

 Essential operations such as hospitals and senior living homes have been prioritizing powering medically necessary medical equipment.
 Some Houston hospitals are at risk of overcrowding as they cannot release patients to homes without power, prompting city officials to organize overflow beds in an indoor sports stadium, Texas Lt.
 Gov. Dan Patrick said Tuesday.